StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 # Architecture

-In this section we'll discuss the basic architecture of the CloudFormation plugin aswell as the basic roles of the various classes that constitute it.
+In this section, we'll discuss the basic architecture of the CloudFormation plugin as well as the basic roles of the various classes that constitute it.
 The following is simplified UML diagram of the `cloudformation` package:
 ![Class diagram of the cloudformation package](img/architecture-lucidchart.png)